Bacterial Genome Sequencing

 • If using a speed-vac, avoid over-drying of gDNA; do not use heat in the speed-vac

-• Quantity: We require 1 µg of gDNA, either at a concentration of 50 ng/µL in 20 µL of elution buffer, or dried down with SpeedVac.
+• Quantity: We require 1 µg of gDNA, at a concentration of 50 ng/µL in 20 µL of elution buffer.
 Quantification assay MUST be performed with Qubit or equivalent fluorometric method (such as a plate reader).

 IMPORTANT: Do not use Nanodrop for quantification – spectrophotometric methods are NOT reliable for quantification!